Barcelona set to sign striker Lewandowski from Bayern Munich - WHIZ News

-BARCELONA, Spain (AP) — Barcelona is set to sign Poland striker Robert Lewandowski from Bayern Munich in a bold move by the debt-ridden club to acquire a world-class scorer who can finally help fill the void a year after Lionel Messi’s exit last summer.
+BARCELONA, Spain (AP) — Barcelona is set to sign Poland striker Robert Lewandowski from Bayern Munich in a bold move by the debt-ridden club to acquire a world-class scorer who can finally help to fill the void left by Lionel Messi’s exit.

-The two European clubs have reached an agreement in principle for Lewandowski’s move to Camp Nou, Bayern president Herbert Hainer said Saturday.
+The European clubs have reached an agreement in principle for Lewandowski’s move to Camp Nou.

 “We have come to a verbal agreement with Barcelona.
-It’s good to have clarity for all parties,” Hainer said on Bayern’s official Twitter account.
+It’s good to have clarity for all parties,” Bayern president Herbert Hainer said on Saturday on the club’s Twitter account.
 “Robert is an incredible player and he won everything with us.
 We are incredibly grateful to him.”

+Barcelona said the agreement is pending a medical exam and final signing.

 Spanish media reports that the transfer would cost Barcelona some 50 million euros ($50.4 million).